sydrichards31/gui-test/README.md

 This will open the frontend React App on localhost:3000.

-After all of the fields are complete, the submit button will become enabled and the user input will be written to a file called "output.json" in the server folder of the application.
+After all of the fields are complete, the submit button will become enabled and the user input will be written to a file called "output.json" in the root folder of the application.